- Post Democracy

-At a moment when the catch-word "democracy" is ubiquitous and evoked by a plethora of regimes internationally, this program and accompanying exhibition looked at the design and packaging of the notion of democracy, and how it became a consumer brand.
-The Vera List Center gathered thinkers from the arts, law, the social sciences, the media, and other fields to engage in a multi-disciplinary investigation of "Branding Democracy," positioning this form of governance in terms of marketing and market shares, design and visual concepts, and consumer culture and agency.
-Practitioners from various fields examined this phenomenon and uncover possible reasons for it, thus indirectly also indicating a way out.
+At a moment when the catch-word "democracy" is ubiquitous and evoked by a plethora of regimes internationally, this program and accompanying exhibition looks at the design and packaging of the notion of democracy, and how it became a consumer brand.
+The Vera List Center is gathering thinkers from the arts, law, the social sciences, the media, and other fields to engage in a multi-disciplinary investigation of "Branding Democracy," positioning this form of governance in terms of marketing and market shares, design and visual concepts, and consumer culture and agency.
+Practitioners from various fields examine this phenomenon and uncover possible reasons for it, thus indirectly also indicating a way out.

-For the first time, Vera List Center public programs were accompanied by an exhibition presented at Parsons The New School for Design, "OURS: Democracy in the Age of Branding."
-The exhibition was complemented by a range of lectures, talks, performances, workshops and participatory events, many of which took place in the gallery, within an "open" structure designed for this purpose by British artist Liam Gillick.
+For the first time, Vera List Center public programs are accompanied by an exhibition presented at Parsons The New School for Design, "OURS: Democracy in the Age of Branding."
+The exhibition is complemented by a range of lectures, talks, performances, workshops and participatory events, many of which take place in the gallery, within an "open" structure designed for this purpose by British artist Liam Gillick.